-I have been interested in people, feelings, and relationships since I was very young, and knew I wanted to be a therapist as soon as I learned what one was at the age of 14.
-After graduating with a Bachelor of Arts in Psychology and Women’s Studies in 1995, I moved from the midwest across the country to rural Oregon.
-There, I began working with chemically dependent pregnant women, and as a counselor with teenage girls in residential treatment, and knew right away I was in the right field.
+I have been interested in relationship dynamics since I was very young.
+I knew I wanted to be a therapist as soon as I learned what one was at the age of 14.
+After graduating with a Bachelor of Arts in Psychology and Women’s Studies in 1995, I moved from the midwest to rural southern Oregon.
+There, I began working with chemically dependent pregnant women, then as a counselor with teenage girls in residential treatment.
+I knew very soon that I was in the right field for me.

-It was also at that time, in my early twenties, that I began to explore the practice of yoga.
-Wanting to incorporate all that I was learning through meditation and yoga with my interest in psychology, I chose to pursue my Master of Arts degree in Transpersonal Counseling Psychology at Naropa University, which I graduated from in 2003.
+It was also at that time (in my early twenties) that I began to explore the practice of yoga.
+Wanting to incorporate all that I was learning through meditation and yoga with my interest in psychology, I chose to pursue my Master of Arts in Transpersonal Counseling Psychology at Naropa University, and graduated in 2003.

-After receiving my master’s degree, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and developed their therapeutic yoga program during that time.
+After graduate school, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and also created their therapeutic yoga program that continues today.
 In 2007, I began working as an outpatient psychotherapist at La Luna Center, began my private practice, and completed the Sensorimotor Psychotherapy Institute’s Training for the Treatment of Trauma.

 As I settled more fully into marriage and family life, I returned to my original interest in human development, attachment, and relationship.
 It was then that I discovered Stan Tatkin and his model for couple therapy.
-I began training with him in his method, the Psychobiological Approach to Couple Therapy, in 2013, and am now Level 3 Trained, and focus primarily on couples in my work.
+I began training with him in his method, the Psychobiological Approach to Couple Therapy, in 2013, and am now a Certified PACT practitioner and I focus primarily on couples in my work.

-Since 2016 I have been on faculty for The Relationship School, founded by my husband, Jayson Gaddis, which teaches a 9 month long class on the deep psychology of intimate relationships, and also trains people to become relationship coaches.
-Together, we have developed Present Centered Couple’s Coaching, a coaching model for working with couples.
-I am also an occasional guest on Jayson’s podcast, the The Relationship School Podcast.
+Since 2016 I have also been on faculty for The Relationship School, founded by my husband, Jayson Gaddis.
+Together, we have developed Present Centered Couple’s Coaching which is a coaching model for working with couples, and train coaches in this method.
+We also offer a course to couples who want to upgrade an already good relationship.
+Additionally, I am an occasional guest on Jayson’s podcast, the The Relationship School Podcast.

-While I continue to love studying and facilitating relationship work, I am most fulfilled by spending time with my family.
-Being a mother and wife are two roles I couldn’t ever really envision myself inhabiting when I was younger, but thankfully, I made those leaps of faith, and showed up completely for them.
+While I continue to love studying people and facilitating relationship work, I am most fulfilled by my family life.
 My life is made meaningful by the relationships I hold most dear, and I look forward to supporting you in yours.

 I pursue training in cutting edge, research based clinical methodologies, as well as the transpersonal practices of meditation, yoga, and energy work.
 I utilize experiential modalities and body-centered approaches, such as Gestalt and Sensorimotor Psychotherapy, which I find deeply enhances the effectiveness of cognitive-behavioral therapy.
 My theoretical stance is informed by family systems theory, attachment theory, and developmental neuroscience, in addition to my contemplative and transpersonal training and studies.